COVID-19 Statistics Update, March 28, 2020

-OSWEGO COUNTY – According to the Oswego County Health Department, as of 9:30 a.m. today, there has been one additional case of COVID-19 since yesterday.
-The total is now nine across the county.
+OSWEGO COUNTY – According to the Oswego County Health Department, as of 2:30 p.m. today, there have been two additional case of COVID-19 since yesterday.
+The total is now 10 across the county.

 In a Facebook post today Oswego Mayor Billy Barlow confirmed the ninth case reported this morning is in Oswego.

-Note: UPDATE: The county has since released the locations.
-They include Oswego, Fulton, Constantia, Hastings, Richland, Schroeppel and West Monroe.